Chen-Suyi/Chen-Suyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
-I am a third-year graduate student at [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/), supervised by [Prof. Guanghui Liu](https://www.researchgate.net/profile/Guanghui-Liu-7) and [Prof. Shuaicheng Liu](http://www.liushuaicheng.org/).
+I am a first-year Ph.D. student at [Stony Brook University](https://www.stonybrook.edu/).
+Prior to that, I received my Master's degree at [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/) in 2024, with my supervisors being [Prof. Guanghui Liu](https://www.researchgate.net/profile/Guanghui-Liu-7) and [Prof. Shuaicheng Liu](http://www.liushuaicheng.org/).
 I received my Bachelor's degree at [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/) in 2021.

 My research interest is computer vision, with a focus on 3D point cloud registration, generative models, and synthetic datasets.

 <span class='anchor' id='news'></span>

 # News
+- *2024.07*: &nbsp;🎉🎉 One paper is accepted by European Conference on Computer Vision (ECCV 2024).
+- *2024.06*: &nbsp; I have graduated from University of Electronic Science and Technology of China, and received my Master's degree.
 - *2024.04*: &nbsp;I will be joining the CVLab at Stony Brook University as a Ph.D.
 Student in Fall 2024!
 - *2023.07*: &nbsp;🎉🎉 One paper is accepted by International Conference on Computer Vision (ICCV 2023).

 <span class='anchor' id='publications'></span>